-Safer Sphere has been appointed Client CDM Advisors and Principle Designer Advisors for the £235m residential scheme around Angel Meadows in Manchester.
+Safer Sphere has been appointed Client CDM Advisors and Principal Designer Advisors for the £235m residential scheme around Angel Meadows in Manchester.
 The development will consist of more than 750 flats in several high-rise buildings next to the Co-op’s NOMA building.
 This will be an exciting project to work on with building work commencing in early 2018.

 Safer Sphere has been appointed Principal Designer Advisor for the new theatre project at Wharfedale Hospital in Otley.
 The project will involve the build of a new operating theatre, whilst the hospital remains open.